top of page

 It’s worth reading the fine print before committing to a metal roof, especially if you live in a storm-prone area of Wisconsin where hail and debris damage is common.

-Metal roofs are often made from recycled material and are easy to recycle again.
+Metal roofs are easy to recycle and sometimes made from recycled material.
 And yes, replacing them less often reduces waste and material footprints.

-Plus, asphalt shingles are recyclable too!
+But asphalt shingles are recyclable too!
 Dane County recycles old shingles, turning them into pavement for local roads.
+Asphalt shingles are the number 1 recycled material in Dane County and in the United States.

 White house with brown asphalt shingles pictured with a blue sky and clouds

-Asphalt shingles remain the most cost-effective and reliable roofing material for Midwest homes.
+Asphalt shingles are the most cost-effective and reliable roofing material for Wisconsin homes

 Here's why:

-• Excellent value: Modern asphalt roofs last 20–30 years at a fraction of the cost of metal.
+• Excellent value: Modern asphalt roofs last 20–30+ years at a fraction of the cost of metal.
+Thanks to technological innovations, standard manufacturer product warranties have recently increased to 50 years suggesting that this newer generation of technology will last even longer.

-• Aesthetic variety: Options like architectural and designer shingles offer curb appeal without metal’s industrial look.
+• Aesthetic variety: Options like architectural and designer shingles offer curb appeal and enhanced durability without metal’s industrial look.

-• High performance: Asphalt performs well against snow, hail, and temperature swings, especially in the cold-to-temperate climate of Wisconsin.
+• High performance: Asphalt performs well against snow and temperature swings, especially in the cold-to-temperate climate of Wisconsin.
+They are resistant to larger hail sizes than metal roofs.

 • Easier repairs and better warranties: Easier to patch and widely supported by major manufacturers like CertainTeed.